-S/N Date Occurrence

-1 DD MM YYYY - I visited the Emergency Department of XXX Hospital at about 1.00am

-as I had a difficulty in breathing

-- Saw Dr XXX at about 1.30am.
-Told him that I have been feeling

-breathless since 11.00pm

-2 DD MM YYYY - I returned to see Dr XXX at the Outpatient Clinic of XXX Hospital as
+S/N Date Occurrence 1 DD MM YYYY - I visited the Emergency Department of X visited the Emergency Department of XXX Hospital at about 1.00am as I had a difficulty in breathing as I had a difficulty in breathing - Saw Dr XXX at about 1.30am.
+Told h im that I have been feeling breathless since 11.00pm 2 DD MM YYYY - I returned to see Dr XXX at the Outpatie returned to see Dr XXX at the Outpatient Clinic of XXX Hospital as scheduled.

-scheduled.